gaubrey1/celo-ico/README.md

 Let's deploy the contract to the celo alfajores network.
 In the `scripts` folder, delete the `deploy.js` file and create two new files, the first should be named `deployNft.js` and the second named `deployToken.js`.

-- In the `deployNft.js` file, paste the following code
+In the `deployNft.js` file, paste the following code:

 ```js
 const hre = require("hardhat");